dulnan/graphql-typescript-deluxe/README.md

 ## Output

-The output is very opiniated and the available options to customise the output are fairly limited.
-I am open to adding new options, as long as they don't decrease performance.
+The output is very opinionated and the available options to customise the output are fairly limited.
+I am open to adding new options, as long as they don't negatively affect performance.

 ### Fragment Types